LaurenBirtcher/csce111/README.md

 # csce111
-Howdy Y'all, up use the file I uploaded not called TestP2
+Howdy Y'all, use the file I uploaded not called TestP2 use the file called FinishedGame